epandurski/swaptacular.github.io/_posts/2024-07-06-under-the-hood-running-everything-together.md

 2. [Docker Compose](https://docs.docker.com/compose/)

-It should be relatively easy to find detailed instructions on how to install those on most operating systems.
+It should be relatively easy to find detailed instructions on how to install those for most operating systems.

 ## Cloning the Git repositories